District Admin Imposes Over Rs 5.2 Mln On 17,006 Profiteers In June - UrduPoint

 District Admin Imposes Over Rs 5.2 Mln On 17,006 Profiteers In June

-Rawalpindi District government, under a campaign launched against profiteering and hoarding, fines amounting to over Rs 5.2 million were imposed on 17,006 shopkeepers during month of June
+Under a vigorous campaign launched by Rawalpindi District administration against profiteering and hoarding, fines amounting to over Rs 5.8 million were imposed on 19,362 shopkeepers during the month of June

-The teams conducted 550 raids in seven Tehsils of the district during last 24 hours and imposed fine of Rs 91,000 on 45 violators, he added.
+He informed that fines were imposed on the violators in seven tehsils of the Rawalpindi district during June.
+The teams conducted 450 raids in seven tehsils of the district during last 24 hours and imposed Rs 79,000 fine on 45 violators, he added.

 The Administration had constituted teams to check profiteering, hoarding and rate lists of daily use items while on the recommendations of the teams, several cases were also registered.